RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 ## ARAX_expander
 ### expand()
 This command will expand (aka, answer/fill) your query graph in an edge-by-edge fashion, intelligently selecting which KPs to use for each edge.
-Candidate KPs are: BTE, CHP, COHD, ClinicalRiskKP, DTD, DrugResponseKP, GeneticsKP, MolePro, NGD, RTX-KG2, TumorGeneMutationKP, WellnessKP.
+Candidate KPs are: BTE, CHP, COHD, ClinicalRiskKP, DTD, DrugResponseKP, GeneticsKP, ICEES-Asthma, ICEES-DILI, MolePro, NGD, RTX-KG2, TumorGeneMutationKP, WellnessKP.
 It selects KPs based on the meta information provided by their TRAPI APIs (when available) as well as a few heuristics aimed to ensure quick but useful answers.
 For each QEdge, it queries the selected KPs in parallel; it will timeout for a particular KP if it decides it's taking too long to respond.

 #### parameters: